 Your child may not consider themselves to be a ‘carer’ but if they provide practical, physical, emotional or personal care such as helping with cleaning, looking after siblings or helping their parent to eat meals, they are helping in a caring capacity.

-Being a young carer can have a major impact, particularly on an adolescent’s health, social life and self-confidence.
+Being a young carer can have a major impact, particularly on an teenager’s health, social life and self-confidence.
 Many young carers struggle to juggle their friendships, education and caring responsibilities.

 Your child’s teacher, and the leaders of any sports or activity clubs they attend, should be made aware of the situation at home so support can be provided, if needed.